katerinapoposka/KIII_jenkins/README.md

-Changed the Jenkinsfile only for the branch "devOps"
+Changed the Jenkinsfile only for the branch "devOps"!